Sucerquia/ASE-PLUMED_tutorial/restart.md

 # Restart Note

-Suppose you realize it was not enough added bias when your simulation finalized.
-Therefore, you have to restart your simulation during some more steps.
-For doing so, you have to configure the atoms object in the last state of previous simulation and to fix the value of steps in the plumed calculator.
-Taking the last code as an example, this means you would have to change the initialization of the object atoms as follows:
+To restart your simulation during some more steps, you have to configure the atoms object in the last state of previous simulation and to fix the value of steps in the plumed calculator.
+This means you would have to change the initialization of the object atoms as follows:

 ```python